Chase Date: May 21, 2020

 Sublette Kansas Supercell Structure

 Little did I know my evening was just beginning.
 I kept driving around the next storm to my west which had also taken on amazing structure characteristics.
-I parked on a desolate road to the east of the storm and blasted Black Sabbath on my stereo as loud as it’d go while I photographed this storm.
+I parked on a desolate road to the east of the storm and photographed.

 Eventually it really started to wrap up, so I decided to press close, and get near the circulation.
 Around the same time, the line of storms approaching from the back undercut the storm and that was all she wrote.